jasonaw98/jasonaw98/README.md

 - 👋 Hi, I’m Jason Aw
 - 👀 I’m interested in Maching Learning, App and Web development and Blockchain
 - 🌱 I’m currently learning Solidity, Rust, DeFi and blockchain
-- 💞️ I’m looking to collaborate on App and Web development and AI
+- 💞️ I’m looking to collaborate on DeFi and Web development
-- 📫 How to reach me ( Ping me at Git )
+- 📫

 <!---
 jasonaw98/jasonaw98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.